-I hope this flowchart guide will help you to come up with awesome flowcharts.
-Flowcharts are a great way present complex processes in a simple to understand manner and they are used all over the world in many industries.
+I hope this flowchart tutorial will help you to come up with awesome flowcharts.
+Flowcharts are a great way to present complex processes in a simple-to-understand manner and they are used all over the world in many industries.
 If you have a question about drawing flowcharts or have any suggestions to improve this post, feel free to mention in the comments section.

 - Sequence Diagram Tutorial: Complete Guide with Examples

 - Business Process Modeling Tutorial (BPM Guide Explaining Features)

 - Use Case Diagram Tutorial ( Guide with Examples )